USA: Our Factories Today 97% of garments sold in the US are knit or sewn elsewhere; we produce 25% of ours in New York and California.

 Yes.
-We would like to shorten the supply chain, but the closest spinner for this luxurious cotton—organic extra long staple—is in Switzerland.
-In the pursuit of fine fabrics, thousands of travel miles are all too common.
+We would like to shorten the supply chain, but in pursuit of fine fabrics, thousands of travel miles are all too common.
 Italian merino starts with wool fiber from Australia.
 Tencel fiber is made in Austria with eucalyptus wood from South Africa.
 Silk is a Chinese specialty.
 A sea voyage from Shanghai to New York alone is 16,000 miles.

 Why aren't there more US mills?